Hashingi/KEENHash/README.md

 # KEENHash
 ## Description
-The repository provides the KEENHash-generated program embeddings to the binaries from coreutils, diffutils, and findutils which are used in [DeepBinDiff](https://github.com/yueduan/DeepBinDiff).
+The repository provides the KEENHash-generated program embeddings to the binaries from coreutils, diffutils, and findutils which are used in our study and [DeepBinDiff](https://github.com/yueduan/DeepBinDiff).

 The directory structure is as follows: